adriangbrandon/rdfcsaLTJ/README.md

 # RdfcsaLTJ

-Repository for the source code of the engine presented in the paper Worst-Case Optimal Graph Joins on Compact Data Structures.
+Repository for the source code of the engine presented in the paper New Techniques and Compact Indices for Worst-Case Optimal Graph Joins.

 ## Instructions